OmarYehia/Tic-Tac-Toe/README.md

     - [Install MySQL on Linux](https://docs.rackspace.com/support/how-to/install-mysql-server-on-the-ubuntu-operating-system/)
     - [Install MySQL on Windows](https://www.liquidweb.com/kb/install-mysql-windows/)

-3. After installing MySQL you can import the database using the `TicTacToeSQL.sql `file in the SQL directory or download from [this SQL file.](https://drive.google.com/file/d/1oQ0jXTxygBVLUtrKxozrg9yTnZgcu9yY/view?usp=sharing)
+3. After installing MySQL you can run the program directly and a database will be created for you under the name of `tictactoe` or if you encounter an error you can import the database using the `TicTacToeSQL.sql `file in the SQL directory or download from [this SQL file.](https://drive.google.com/file/d/1oQ0jXTxygBVLUtrKxozrg9yTnZgcu9yY/view?usp=sharing)
     - For more information on how to import database you can visit [this link](https://stackoverflow.com/questions/15884693/how-can-i-import-data-into-mysql-database-via-mysql-workbench).

 #### <b>Configuarations</b>